AlexeyNilov/active-learning/README.md

-# Active language learning
+# Active language learning strategy

-## Flow

-### Vocabulary preparation
+## Phase 1 'Build vocabulary'

-1. Choose a movie, get subtitles
+* Choose a movie, get subtitles
-2. Get new verbs from the subtitles
+* Get the most common verbs from the subtitles
-3. Create duocards
-4. Get related phrases/sentences?
-5. Practice
+* Create flashcards (duocards) for unknown verbs
+* Ask duo (or any other suitable AI) to explain new words and give some examples
+* Train (do spaced repetition) with the cards

+## Phase 2 'Active watching'
+* [optional] Get related phrases/sentences from the subtitles and practice them
-6. Watch the movie
+* Watch the movie
+* Shadow (repeat/act by yourself) interesting scenes/sentences